theonlyerickim/spotify/README.md

 ## SpotifyAPI Class
 The Spotify API class pulls data from multiple services and does the following:
-* Get token to pull from their API using the get_token method.
+* Get token to pull from their API using the get_token api service.
-* Pulls artist information using the get_artist method.
+* Pulls artist information using the get_artist api service.
-* Pulls album information using the get_albums method.
+* Pulls album information using the get_albums api service.
-* Pull track information using the get_tracks method.
+* Pull track information using the get_tracks api service.
 * Pulls audio features/embeddings using the pull_and_save_audio_embeddings method.
 The current methods are configured to pull a limited amount of data.
 To pull a more comprehensive set of data from the SpotifyAPI, increase the batch_size parameter in the get_artist method.